 I have kept all my Nikon flashes as they work with the Sonys.
 So it’s a Nikon SB900 flashgun and 2 x Yongnuo flashes for OCF dance floor when I fancy it!
 All kitted with Magmod attachments so I can grid them when I want to.

 A Holdfast Moneymaker is what I use to carry my kit, and a Think Tank SD card pouch keeps all those SD cards safe.
-I use the super fast Sandisk Extreme pro SD cards, because who wants to wait for buffer!
+I use the super fast Sandisk Extreme pro SD cards, because who wants to wait for the buffer!
 A LaCie Rugged 4TB Thunderbolt hard drive comes with me for extra backup on the road.

-All this is housed in Langly rucksack, which I love!
-Its compact, durable and doesn’t look like a camera bag!
-I also have a nifty little bag which houses all the battery chargers, usb chargers etc, that goes to every wedding nice and neatly.
+All this is housed in a Langly rucksack, which I love!
+It’s compact, durable and doesn’t look like a camera bag!
+I also have a nifty little bag that houses all the battery chargers, USB chargers, etc, that goes to every wedding nice and neatly.
 That is pretty much it.
 Sweets, chocolate and a whole load of coffee, too, are ESSENTIAL.

 I have a set of 3 light stands for flashes, Manfrotto 1004BAC Master Light Stand 3 Pack.
 They clip together and go super high for barns and the like!

 Gear is important – don’t get me wrong – but you are the tool to make amazing images!
 Use your kit to make those images you already have in your head.

 Don’t complicate it, keep it simple and make the most from your kit.